How to Help Your Child Succeed in and Out of School in 2020

 • Make sure your child does his homework.
 Though school might end when your child leaves the building, learning does not.
 Make sure your child has the space and time in the afternoon or evening to do his homework and make sure he actually does it.

 • Find your child the help he needs.
-If your child is struggling with a certain class or assignment, get him the help he needs.
-In some cases, you might be able to help but if you think you’re not the best person for the job, find someone who is.
+If your child struggles with a certain class or assignment, get him the help he needs.
+In some cases, you might be able to help, but if you think you’re not the best person for the job, find someone who is.

 • Help your child prepare for tests and presentations.
-Testing plays an important role in your child’s education and you can help them study.
-Taking into account your child’s learning style, find ways to help them study at home.
+Testing is important in your child’s education, and you can help them study.
+Considering your child’s learning style, find ways to help them study at home.

 • Volunteer at the school and be an active parent.
-Parent involvement is crucial for a child’s education and your child’s teacher will really appreciate having some volunteers around.
+Parent involvement is crucial for a child’s education; your child’s teacher will appreciate having volunteers around.
 Even if you work during the day, you can find evening activities where you can give your time.

 • Make yourself available to your child.
-If you work a full-time job, you may have to put your child in an afterschool program, but you can still be available to your child when you get home.
-Make your child and his education a priority by taking time to attend events when you can.
+If you work a full-time job, you may have to put your child in an after-school program, but you can still be available to your child when you get home.
+Make your child and his education a priority by attending events when possible.

 • Monitor your child’s television and internet use at home.
-In addition to making sure your child gets his homework done, you should limit his use of television, video games, and the internet.
+In addition to ensuring your child gets his homework done, you should limit his use of television, video games, and the internet.
 Make sure your child spends time with other children and goes outdoors.

-When your child was born, you became his first and most important teacher.
-After a few years, your child starts going to school but that doesn’t mean they stop learning at home.
-Read on to learn how you can supplement your child’s education at home.
+You became his first and most important teacher when your child was born.
+After a few years, your child starts going to school, but that doesn’t mean they stop learning at home.
+Here's how to supplement your child’s education at home.

 How to Supplement Your Child’s Education at Home

 Learning doesn’t stop when the school bell rings.
-Your child is constantly learning whether he is sitting in class behind a desk or interacting with his schoolmates during recess.
-The entire world is your child’s school and everyone they interact with becomes a teacher.
-If you want your child to always be learning, make a commitment to supplementing his education at home.
+Your child is constantly learning, whether he is sitting in class behind a desk or interacting with his schoolmates during recess.
+The entire world is your child’s school; everyone they interact with becomes a teacher.
+If you want your child to always be learning, commit to supplementing his education at home.

 Here are some simple things you can do to supplement your child’s education at home:

 • Make sure your child always has books to read.
 Reading is an essential skill that your child can work on outside of school.
-Make a family event of taking a weekly trip to the library or use new books as a reward for your child’s good behavior.
+Make a family event of taking a weekly trip to the library or use new books to reward your child’s good behavior.

 • Look for opportunities for educational trips.
-Something as simple as going to a local art museum or visiting the zoo provides an opportunity for your child to learn outside of the school environment.
+Something as simple as going to a local art museum or visiting the zoo allows your child to learn outside of the school environment.
 You might even bring some of his schoolmates along.

 • Have your child complete small assignments at home.
 If you don’t feel like your child is being challenged enough in school, find ways to supplement their education at home.
 For example, have your child research a particular animal or topic and write a short paper.